Interior Design

 - evaluate the basic requirements for planning green and sustainable interiors

-- compile finishes, materials, and fixtures that fulfill the requirements of green design
+- compile a list of resources for finishes, materials, and fixtures that fulfill the requirements of green and sustainable design

 IDES 310 History of Interior Architecture and Furnishings I